 Now let me tell you about a guy named Eric.
-Eric is a successful 66-year-old Branch Manager for a local Credit Union and on the verge of retirement.
-Eric is a good man; a tall man with a firm handshake and warm smile.
+Eric is a successful 66-year-old Branch Manager for a local Credit Union and is on the verge of retirement.
+Eric is a good man, a tall man with a firm handshake and a warm smile.
 By all accounts, Eric is a great guy with a big heart who cares about the success of others and loves to teach.
-Educated at the University of Kansas and having spent the majority of his career in the financial industry, Eric has had interactions with a wide variety of people, which has contributed greatly to his lifetime of experience.
-As I like to say, “they don’t make them like this anymore”.
+Educated at the University of Kansas and has spent the majority of his career in the financial industry, Eric has had interactions with a wide variety of people, which has contributed greatly to his lifetime of experience.
+As I like to say, “they don’t make them like this anymore.”

-As it turns out, Don’s story is connected to Eric’s story and it is a great example of leadership in practice.
+As it turns out, Don’s story is connected to Eric’s story and is a great example of leadership in practice.
 Don is a Credit Union member at Eric’s branch.
-Eric and his staff have known Don for quite some time and they use words like “solid” or “good” to describe him.
-So when Eric and his staff discovered the situation that Don was faced with, Eric sprang into action to help Don.
-He didn’t make a public spectacle of it, he didn’t create a “Go-Fund Me” account, he didn’t look for a way to profit or make himself look good.
+Eric and his staff have known Don for quite some time, and they use words like “solid” or “good” to describe him.
+So when Eric and his staff discovered Don’s situation, Eric sprang into action to help Don.
+He didn’t make a public spectacle of it, he didn’t create a “Go-Fund-Me” account, and he didn’t look for a way to profit or make himself look good.
 Instead, he wrote an email to the Credit Union’s employees and took the initiative to make arrangements for Don, either personally or through his staff.

-Eric and his team were able to work with government housing assistance to find Don an apartment, and coordinated needs such as furniture and housewares.
+Eric and his team were able to work with government housing assistance to find Don an apartment and coordinated needs such as furniture and housewares.
 They also decided to take donations from staff members to allow them the opportunity to get involved.
-And as any true leader would, Eric gives the credit to his staff for the success of the endeavor while finding himself teary-eyed about the outpouring of generosity.
-Eric says “the truth is, sometimes life is just hard”.
-Indeed, but with compassionate transformational leaders like Eric, life is also filled with something we call “hope”.
+And as any true leader would, Eric gives credit to his staff for the endeavor’s success while finding himself teary-eyed about the outpouring of generosity.
+Eric says, “the truth is, sometimes life is just hard.”
+Indeed, but with compassionate transformational leaders like Eric, life is also filled with something we call “hope.”